Application Fees (non-refundable):

 Standardized Test Requirements

-TOEFL Requirements (if applicable)
+English Proficiency (if applicable)

-Including date of most recent revision.
+Applicants must submit a CV or Resume that includes the date of most recent revision.
 This item is uploaded directly into NursingCAS.

 Included within the application, applicants must submit a 500 word minimum written